lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. Check
 3. Delete

-Step 13: (Processing submitted ballots)
+Step 13: (Processing the submitted ballots)
 Offline, using a separate piece of software, the local election office"decrypts" the QR code for the 'encrypted' filled out ballot using second 2:2 of the pair of printed QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
 The voter's completed ballot is stored along with any completed paper ballot (e.g. mail-in ballots, or paper ballots delivered in person or filled out in person).
 (Note: depending on the details, an additional step may be needed to convert the format of the QR code (or abridged format) to the same format as an in-person ballot.
 For example, if only the vote choice data are recorded in the QR code (or abridged format) the exact placement of each printed character on paper may be needed or useful for manual or automated ballot counting).